-Our problem formulation is based on the following defect model:
+Our problem formulation is based on the following defect model.

 - Uniform defect distribution.
 We assume that manufacturing defects are uniformly distributed across the die area.
-In particular, since we are concerned with routing reliability of large global nets, the uniform defect distribution allows us to ignore defects at the nodes of the routing (which have negligible probability of occurrence), and consider only defects that affect its edges. - Single-defect faults.
+In particular, since we are concerned with routing reliability of large global nets, the uniform defect distribution allows us to ignore defects at the nodes of the routing (which have negligible probability of occurrence), and consider only defects that affect its edges. - Stapper's defect size distribution.
+We assume Stapper's 1/x3 distribution of defect sizes [4], [18].
+Under this assumption, the probability that a net N fails due to a short defect is proportional to the length of wires routed parallel to N at minimum spacing, and the probability that N fails due to an open defect is proportional to the length [10].
+For both types of failures, the proportionality constants are determined by process parameters and design rules. - Single-defect faults.
 The occurrence probability of a fault caused by multiple defects is orders of magnitude smaller than the occurrence probability of a fault caused by a single defect.
-We therefore concentrate on reducing routing vulnerability to single defect faults, and measure routing vulnerability to open faults by the total length of bridges (i.e., routing edges whose removal disconnects the net) of the routing. - Open faults only.
-For current design methodologies and manufacturing processes (e.g., damascene copper electroplating) the prevailing error mechanism is void formation (open faults).
-As noted in [3], the probability of failure (POF) due to open defects of a given size is > 3× higher than the POF due to short defects of identical size.
-In particular, design rule correctness guarantees that there will be no short fault induced by a defect of size smaller than the minimum spacing between interconnects and routing obstacles.
-In this paper we concentrate on reducing vulnerability to open faults by adding redundant wires.
-Vulnerability to short faults is maintained within desired limits by imposing an upper-bound on the amount of added wires.
+We, therefore, concentrate on reducing routing vulnerability to single defect faults, and measure routing vulnerability to open faults by the total length of bridges (i.e., routing edges whose removal disconnects the net) of the routing. - Open faults only.
+For current design methodologies and manufacturing processes (e.g., damascene copper electroplating), the prevailing error mechanism is void formation (open faults).
+As noted in [4], the POF due to open defects of a given size is more than 3× higher than the POF due to short defects of identical size.
+In particular, design rule correctness guarantees that there will be no short fault induced by a defect of a size smaller than the minimum spacing between interconnects and routing obstacles.
+In this paper, we concentrate on reducing vulnerability to open faults by adding redundant wires.
+Vulnerability to short faults is maintained within desired limits by imposing an upper bound on the amount of added wires.